 Supervision, Direction and Control (SDC) was brought in to limit the number of umbrella contractors able to claim subsistence and travel expenses.
 The legislation came into effect on 6th April 2016.
 Continue reading for a breakdown of what SDC is and to discover whether or not you are subject to it.

-Please note – it is unlikely that contractors and freelancers are not subject to SDC, and therefore, many compliant umbrella companies will not allow anyone to claim travel and subsistence expenses anymore.
+Please note – it is unlikely that contractors and freelancers are not subject to SDC, and therefore, most compliant umbrella companies will not allow anyone to claim travel and subsistence expenses anymore.

 What does SDC stand for?